HowAreYouChristian/HowAreYouChristian/README.md

  - 🔭 Mr. Robot FanBoi, because there is no patch for Human Stupidity!!! 😼

- - 🛸 Into: Music & Aviation, I love shooting stars too~
+ - 🛸 Into: Music and Aviation, I love shooting stars too~

  - I do #InfoSec and much of every thing about #CyberSpace. :heart: